 If we know the LCM and GCD, then we can simply find the product of numbers.

-2. What is GCD and LCM?
+1. What are GCD and LCM?

 The least common multiple (LCM) of any two numbers is the smallest positive integer, which is a multiple of both, but the greatest common divisor (GCD) of any two numbers is the greatest positive number that divides both.
 So, the product of the two numbers will be the product of the LCM and the GCD.
 This is a very important fundamental concept of mathematics that is extremely useful during higher studies.

 In mathematics, those numbers that are used for counting or ordering are known as natural numbers.
 In common mathematical terminology, the words that are colloquially used for counting are cardinal numbers and words that are used for ordering are ordinal numbers.
 So, the natural numbers can, at times, appear as a convenient set of codes, that is, as what linguists usually say are nominal numbers.

 3. How can I score good marks on the topic of HCF?

 The GCD, or the HCF, as it is sometimes called, is one of the basic concepts of mathematics, and it is extremely important for higher-level mathematics.
 Students must have a good grasp on the fundamentals of this subject and understand the basics.
 The students must be attentive in class, any doubts which may arise in the minds of students must be clarified with the teachers, and all the exercise questions must be solved.
 We provide high-quality study materials and solved exercises that will help the students in understanding this subject.